Cellosaurus logo

 There are two issues one must consider when using CLASTR with mouse cell lines.

 1) Currently only very few mouse cell lines have been STR profiled.
-In June 2022 we have STR profiles for only 77 mouse cell lines in the Cellosaurus.
-Thus we encourage anyone that is sending a mouse cell line to be authenticated to submit the STR profile to the Cellosaurus or at least to include it in the supplementary files of their publication.
+In August 2024 we have STR profiles for only 141 mouse cell lines in Cellosaurus.
+Thus we encourage anyone that is sending a mouse cell line to be authenticated to submit the STR profile to Cellosaurus or at least to include it in the supplementary files of their publication.
 As not all companies/facilities are yet proficient in calling the alleles for the different loci, it would be useful to include the electropherogram in the STR report.

 2) Many cell lines are established from mice with the same genetic background, some are even derived from the same generation of clonal mice, and their STR profiles are generally either identical or highly similar.
 Thus it is not surprising that two cell lines that have been independently established by different laboratories at different time will share very similar STR profiles if they originate from the same mouse breed/strain.